United Bengal: History

 On 27 April 1947, Huseyn Shaheed Suhrawardy, the Prime Minister of Bengal and a Muslim League leader, addressed a press conference in New Delhi outlining his opposition to the looming partition of Bengal under the British government's plans.
 At the press conference, Suhrawardy made an impassioned plea for setting aside religious differences in order to create an "independent, undivided, and sovereign Bengal".

 Suhrawardy, a lawyer from Midnapore, did not want to lose western Bengal to the opposing side of the Hindu-Muslim divide.
-The proposal elicited support from Bengali Hindu leaders Sarat Chandra Bose of the Indian National Congress, Kiran Shankar Roy (Leader of the Congress Parliamentary Party in the Bengal Assembly), and Satya Ranjan Bakshi.
+The proposal elicited support from Bengali Hindu leaders Sarat Chandra Bose of the Indian National Congress, Kiran Saankar Roy (Leader of the Congress Parliamentary Party in the Bengal Assembly), and Satya Ranjan Bakshi.
 Prominent Bengali Muslims in support of Suhrawardy included Bengal Finance Minister Mohammad Ali Chaudhury, Bengal Revenue Minister Fazlur Rahman, Islamic scholar Shamsul Huda Panchbagi, Tippera politician Ashrafuddin Ahmad Chowdhury, Mayor of Calcutta Syed Badrudduja and Bengal Muslim League secretary Abul Hashim.
 For a while, the proposal was subject to significant negotiations.

 On 12 May 1947, Bose and Hashim met Congress stalwart Mahatma Gandhi to discuss the United Bengal scheme.
 Gandhi gave an attentive hearing.
 Muhammad Ali Jinnah, leader of the Muslim League, was also open to the idea of an independent Bengal.
 On 20 May 1947, a five-point plan was outlined for a "Free State of Bengal", echoing the legacy of the name of the Irish Free State.
-The plan was based on a confessionalist structure with power-sharing between Hindus and Muslims.
+The plan was based on a confessionalist structure, with power-sharing between Hindus and Muslims.
 It mirrored some of the confessionalist practices adopted in French Lebanon in 1926, where the positions of President and Prime Minister rotated among Muslims and Christians.

 However, the Congress Party backtracked in its openness to the idea.
 On 27 May 1947, Congress leader Jawaharlal Nehru formally stated that his party would "agree to Bengal remaining united only if it remains in the Indian Union".
 Congress President J. B. Kripalani opposed the proposal to "save the unity of Bengal".
-In reply to the plea made by Ashrafuddin Chowdhury, Kripalani stated "All that the Congress seeks to do today is to rescue as many areas as possible from the threatened domination of the League and Pakistan.
+In reply to the plea made by Ashrafuddin Chowdhury, Kripalani stated, "All that the Congress seeks to do today is to rescue as many areas as possible from the threatened domination of the League and Pakistan.
 It wants to save as much territory for a Free Indian Union as is possible under the circumstances.
-It therefore insists upon the division of Bengal and Punjab into areas for Hindustan and Pakistan respectively."
-Opponents included mostly Hindu nationalists in the Bengal Provincial Congress and Hindu Mahasabha.
+It therefore insists upon the division of Bengal and Punjab into areas for India and Pakistan respectively."
+Opponents included mostly Hindus in the Bengal Provincial Congress and Hindu Mahasabha, who wanted to remain part of India and didn't want to join a newly created ethnic Muslim majority state.
 A minority of leaders in the Bengal League favored partition and the inclusion of eastern Bengal and Assam in Pakistan.
 These leaders included former premier Sir Khawaja Nazimuddin.